-- a.
-Property tax growth will be measured based on actual cash receipts in December 2018, which, based on the County's distribution formula, equals 55% of the City's property tax receipts for FY 2018-19; and - b.
-Sales tax growth will be measured based on the rolling twelve month change set forth in the quarterly reports received by the City from its sales tax consultant, which are based on actual sales tax receipts reported to the State Board of Equalization.
+a.
+Property tax growth will be measured based on actual cash receipts in December 2018, which, based on the County's distribution formula, equal 55% of the City's property tax receipts for FY 2018-19; and b.
+Sales tax growth will be measured based on the rolling twelve month change set forth in the quarterly reports received by the City from its sales tax Deleted: Dave Gossman